Our History

 Many of the navigational resources and tools utilized under the Theory of Transformation™ are critical in disrupting systemic poverty to the most marginalized population in society.
 Through partnerships with philanthropy, corporations, healthcare providers, policymakers, law enforcement, clergy and the community, Ujamaa Place has created a sustainable transformation ecosystem with a mission to eliminate repeated chronic bouts of homelessness, unemployment, trauma-related illnesses within the family that triggers a negative effect on youth, many of which result in criminal justice system involvement.

-Since its inception in 2010, Ujamaa Place has successfully transformed over 5,000 men and has maintained a 4% recidivism rate, compared to 68% nationally, according to the National Institute of Justice.
+Since its inception in 2010, Ujamaa Place has successfully transformed thousands of men and has maintained a 4% recidivism rate, compared to 68% nationally, according to the National Institute of Justice.